 Between 1996 and 2010, Congress averaged about five proposals a year to alter the ESA or strip some of its protections, according to an analysis by the Center for Biological Diversity, a nonprofit that advocates for wildlife conservation.
 There were 30 such bills in 2011, when Republicans took control in the House of Representatives, and roughly 40 per year through 2016, according to the CBD.
 Since January 2017, Congress has seen at least 75 bills seeking to remove federal protections from specific species or weaken the law overall, the group adds.

 One high-profile critic, U.S. Rep. Rob Bishop of Utah, said in 2017 he "would love to invalidate" the law because it has been misused "for control of the land," a sentiment shared by many Republican political figures.
-That's a pretty serious claim, and one that MNN delved into last year, along with the common complaint that species aren't rebounding quickly enough.
+That's a pretty serious claim, and one that MNN delved into, along with the common complaint that species aren't rebounding quickly enough.
 But even if such critiques are misleading, as many wildlife biologists and conservationists say, this animus from public servants still presumably reflects a wider distrust of the law among the voters they represent.

 Research on public opinion, however, tells a different story.